shdwcat/markdown-it-wikilinks/README.md

 Please note that the `generatePageNameFromLabel` function does not get applied for [piped links](https://meta.wikimedia.org/wiki/Help:Piped_link) such as `[[/Misc/Cats/Slate|kitty]]` since those already come with a target.

+### `postProcessPagePath`

+A transform applied to the path in a relative link.
+For example, in `../path/foo.md`, the path is `../path`.

+The default transform makes no changes.

 ### `postProcessPageName`

 A transform applied to every page name.
 You can override it just like `generatePageNameFromLabel` (see above).